Posting Workers to EU

 Pursuant to 2014/67/EU Directive, there may be the need to appoint a domiciled contact person in the Host Country for the period of the posting and also further after the posting.

 The worker will have to file a time-sheet during every day during the posting.
 The time sheet will contain the working hours and rest periods carried out by the worker.
-The final document will attest the fulfillments of the worker of the maximum working day and minimum rest periods.

 The documentation must be correctly stored and kept available for foreign labour authorities.

-Social Security for Workers in Europe
+Social Security for posted workers in Europe

 Under Regulation 883/2004, the worker must pay contributions as determined by the country where the work is performed.

 The A1 Certificate ex Art.
-12 Regulation 883/2004 certifies that the posted worker’s social security insurance remains valid in the EU country where the worker is hired.
+12 Regulation 883/2004 certifies that the worker’s social security insurance remains valid in the EU country where the worker is hired.

 A&P can support you in the application for the A1 Certificate ex Art 13, valid for more than one EU Member State.